wandalistathea/code-prediksi-gaji-profesi-data/README.md

 - **Level of employment:** Intern, Entry Level, Associate, Mid Level Senior.
 - **Years of Experience:** How many years of experience.
 - **Company size:** 1-50 employees, 51-200 employees, 201-500 employees, 501-1,000 employees, 1,001-5,000 employees, >5,000 employees.
-- **Industry type.:** Events, Economics, Human Resources, Finance, Construction, Consulting, Media, Marketing & Advertising, Information and Communication Technology, Transportation.
+- **Industry type:** Events, Economics, Human Resources, Finance, Construction, Consulting, Media, Marketing & Advertising, Information and Communication Technology, Transportation.

+Code for deployment can be accessed in [this repository](https://github.com/wandalistathea/prediksi-gaji-profesi-data/tree/main).

 ## Conclusions
-Decision Tree Regressor using SMOTE with the amount of data per category "name of data profession" n=87 resulted in a better performance with the evaluation results were **R-squared of 0.669 (66.9%), RMSE of 147.817, and MAPE of 14.1%**.
+Decision Tree Regressor using SMOTE with the amount of data per category "name of the profession" n=87 resulted in a better performance with the evaluation results were **R-squared of 0.669 (66.9%), RMSE of 147.817, and MAPE of 14.1%**.